pchrysostomou/AlgorithmicGameEngine/README.md

 # AlgorithmicGameEngine
-## Interactive Game Logic & Computational Decision Systems (Python)
+## Interactive Game Logic & Computational Decision Systems

 This repository presents a structured implementation of an interactive game system focused on algorithmic logic, decision processes, and clean software design.